 Compared to earlier Atlantis frames, which seemed unimprovable at the time, the current ones have a dozen or more refinements that make them the best ones yet:

 • More tire clearance.
 You can fit a 2.3

 • Longer chainstays and wheelbase, for a better ride.

 • a new seat lug and seat stay connection that eliminates all shear stresses at the joint, and has a wonderfully non-classic look that suggests we're thinking.

 • an ovalized seat tube bottom, from a round 28.6, to a lateral 31.8 x 25.4 oval (starts as inch-and-an-eigth, gets squished to an inch by inch and a quarter).
 Since there's no bottom bracket shell for the oval tube, the joint is tig-welded with a fillet braze laid over the upper portion.
-We do something similar on the Hillybikes, and it's probably the strongest way to make this highly stressed joint.
+We do something similar on the Hillibikes, and it's probably the strongest way to make this highly stressed joint.

 There's some confusion over the difference between the Atlantis and the Appaloosa.
 The Atlantis came first, and when it was made in America, we wanted an equally good Taiwan version—that bike became the Appaloosa.
-Now they're both made in the same shop in Taiwan, and the are not just "as good as ever," but better.
+Now they're both made in the same shop in Taiwan, and they are not just "as good as ever," but better.

 Geometry, Tires that fit, Ride, Handlebar recommendations...

 The Atlantis wheelbase is about three to four percent longer.
 In theory, the Atlantis will feel smoother, less reactive.
 In practice, any difference you might feel in a side-by-side test is far more likely to come from the bar, stem, and wheels.

 Both fit tires up to 2.3 inches fairly comfortably.